-- Are the goals set for the teams work realistic? - Have the goals been achieved and to what extent? - Do all team members participate equally in team decisions? - Have decisions been carried out? - Are responsibilities shared among team members? - Do students benefit from the team's work? - Which areas need more attention?
+- are the goals set for the team's work realistic? - have the goals been achieved? to what extent? - do all team members participate equally in team decisions? - have decisions been carried out? - are responsibilities shared among team members? - do students benefit from the team's work? - what areas need more attention?

-Maintaining Continuity From Year to Year
+(vi) Maintaining Continuity From Year to Year

-In order to ensure the continuity of the module/course when it is presented second and subsequent times, the team needs to maintain clear documentation of the course including:
+In order to ensure the continuity of the module/course when it is presented a second and subsequent times the team needs to maintain clear documentation of the course including:

-• the course outline or syllabus;
+- the course outline or syllabus;

 - weekly timetables;

 - teachers' notes for each unit;

 - students' notes;

 - teaching materials/written bulletins;

 - copies of tests and examinations;

 - final course evaluations;

 - student evaluations.